Diabetes: The All-We-Need-To-Know Handbook

 The truth of the matter is that one’s diabetes often relapses after the transplantation is completed.
 Like we mentioned prior, the selective transplantation of islet cells is proving to be a worthy alternative.
 Yet, the concern over the possibility of rejection is still present.

-That’s why there are currently attempts to try and disguise the islets in tissues which one’s body won’t reject.
+That’s why there are currently attempts to try and disguise the islets in tissues that one’s body won’t reject.
 This can be done, for instance, by surrounding these cells with the host’s own cells before the implantation can take place.

 One can agree that the last couple of years (as well as the one which will follow) are promising and exciting times for anything related to diabetes care.

 There are many new promising agents being developed as people are reading this.
-Many options are refined and continue to expand, as well as new alternatives which bring hope for the near future.
+Many options are refined and continue to expand, as well as new alternatives that bring hope for the near future.
 While this research continues, one thing never changes.

 And that is to achieve the best blood glucose control which one can.
 And no wonder, since maintaining proper control of these levels also minimized one’s chance of any severe diabetes-caused complications.